 The school must be informed of any medical conditions, which may affect your child’s performance during the lessons.
 Certain serious conditions will require medical clearance prior to your child taking part.
 If your child suffers from asthma, it is essential that they take their inhaler to the pool with them.

-Girls: A one piece swimming costume.
-Close fitting leotards and footless tight may also be worn where normal swimwear is not appropriate for religious/cultural reasons.
+Girls: 1-piece costumes.
+Close fitting leotards and footless tights may also be worn where normal swimwear is not appropriate for religious/cultural reasons.
 Burka swimsuit is acceptable but it must be tight fitting and hood removed.

-Goggles are generally not allowed during school swimming lessons, for safety reasons, it is important for the pupil to develop water confidence and be comfortable performing a range of activities without them.
+Goggles are generally not allowed during school swimming lessons as, for safety reasons, it is important for the pupil to develop water confidence and be comfortable performing a range of activities without them.
 Pupils learning to swim or improve their ability often do not swim in straight lines therefore clashes of heads are a potential hazard and injury from goggles can result from this.
 Visibility can also be impaired when using goggles as the eye pieces often quickly steam up or cloud over.

 If you have any concerns regarding your child’s swimming lesson you should contact the school in the first instance.

 The School Swimming Service has worked very closely with Public Health England, Dfe,

 Swim England , OCLL and our transport companies to ensure all health and Safety guidelines with

 new risk assessments are in place.
 Our Swim Teachers have all received Covid 19 training with updates on First Aid and lifeguard qualifications.